uggedal/uggedal.com/journal/alpine-linux-on-linode.md

 2. Create a new raw disk image using all remaining space.
 3. Create a new configuration profile using the new disk images, pv-grub-x86_64 kernel and no Filesystem/Boot helpers.
-4. Boot into rescue mode.
+4. Boot into rescue mode and run the following script:

     ```sh
     #!/bin/sh